 Within the category of low-energy lasers, the highest potential level of exposure would be from an underwater laser or an airborne laser beam directed at the ocean's surface.
-An assessment on the use of low-energy lasers by the Navy determined that low-energy lasers, including those involved in the training and testing activities in this EIS/OEIS, have an extremely low potential to impact marine biological resources (Swope, 2010).
-The assessment determined that the maximum potential for laser exposure is at the ocean's surface, where laser intensity is greatest (Swope, 2010).
+An assessment on the use of low-energy lasers by the Navy determined that low-energy lasers, including those involved in the training and testing activities in this EIS/OEIS, have an extremely low potential to impact marine biological resources (U.S. Department of the Navy, 2010).
+The assessment determined that the maximum potential for laser exposure is at the ocean's surface, where laser intensity is greatest (U.S. Department of the Navy, 2010).
 As the laser penetrates the water, 96 percent of a laser beam is absorbed, scattered, or otherwise lost (Ulrich, 2004).
 Based on the parameters of the low-energy lasers and the behavior and life history of major biological groups, it was determined the greatest potential for impact would be to the eye of a marine species.
-However, an animal's eye would have to be exposed to a direct laser beam for at least ten seconds or longer to sustain damage.
-Swope (2010) assessed the potential for damage based on species specific eye/vision parameters and the anticipated output from low-energy lasers, and determined that no animals were predicted to incur damage.
+However, an animal's eye would have to be exposed to a direct laser beam for at least ten seconds to sustain damage.
+U.S. Department of the Navy (2010) assessed the potential for damage based on species specific eye/vision parameters and the anticipated output from low-energy lasers, and determined that no animals were predicted to incur damage.
 Therefore, low-energy lasers are not further analyzed in this document for biological resources.